NVlabs/tracks-to-4d/README.md

 If calibration is not provided, our code approximates the calibration, and the network can apply a correction if --predict_focal_length 1 (inference.py or train.py)

-For evaluation, you can also include:
+For evaluation, you can also include (see examples in our pet_test_set):

 - `GT_mask_tracks_all`: Ground truth mask (1 for foreground objects).
 - `GT_depth_tracks_all`: Ground truth depth values.